ONLINE COURSE FACILITATOR PROCESS

 - Notify eLearning OHIO if the facilitator has not completed training, so he or she may be registered in the facilitator training course.

-- No later than a week before spring semester class starts, contact facilitator(s) with information about what you expect, expected method and frequency of communication, etc. The instructor of record is responsible for supervision of facilitators and continued communication with them throughout the term.
+- No later than a week before class starts, contact facilitator(s) with information about what you expect, expected method and frequency of communication, etc. The instructor of record is responsible for supervision of facilitators and continued communication with them throughout the term.